kubernetes/community/contributors/guide/pull-requests.md

 Even for small changes, it is often a good idea to gather feedback on an issue you filed, or even simply ask in the appropriate SIG's Slack channel to invite discussion and feedback from code owners.
 Here's a [list of SIGs](/sig-list.md), this includes their public meetings.

+## KISS, YAGNI, MVP, etc.

+Sometimes we need to remind each other of core tenets of software design - Keep It Simple, You Aren't Gonna Need It, Minimum Viable Product, and so on.
+Adding a feature "because we might need it later" is antithetical to software that ships.
+Add the things you need NOW and (ideally) leave room for things you might need later - but don't implement them now.

 ## Smaller Is Better: Small Commits, Small Pull Requests